vvlooking/research-impact/website/analyze-data-dissemination.md

 def find_entry(root):
     """
-    Locate the journal entry in the API response.
+    Find the journal entry in the Scopus response.
     """
     for element in root.iter():
         if local_name(element.tag).lower() == "entry":